open-estuary/github-blog-source/source/_posts/System-Deploy.md

 All following desriptions will take the D02 boards as example, other boards have the similar steps to hack, for more detail difference, please refer to <a href="/tags/Hardware-Boards/">Hardware Boards</a>

 ##<span id="preparation">Preparation Before Boot</span>

+You need do some preparation to get all target binaries before you booting system, and you are supposely using Ubunt newer than 12.04 as your host OS.
+(But only Ubuntu 12.04 is validated)

 ###<span id="UEFI">UEFI hacking</span>